BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/01/index.md

 {% include badge.html type='activity' content='Do you like Samsung or Apple phone?
 Give your reasons and put them into two categories: function or beauty.
 Check out the story about <a href="https://bgr.com/2018/05/24/samsung-apple-lawsuit-patents-rounded-corners-setllement/" target="_blank">Samsung and Apple dispute</a> over rounded edges.
 Looks really do matter!' %}

 {% include badge.html type='activity' content='Design something simple like a sandwich for yourself and someone you know, like a relative, friend or sibling.
 How is the sandwich you made for yourself different from the sandwich you made for the other person?
 Why are they different?' %}

-Now that we have learned about industrial design and 3-D printing, take out your robot and beginning thinking about who this robot is for.
-Is it for yourself?
-Or someone else?
-Now come up with a design for your robot.
-Think of colors and even sketches or words that you want to put your on your robot.
-Keep in mind who you are designing for.
-This will guide you in making your design decisions!

-<iframe width="725" height="453" src="https://www.tinkercad.com/embed/9RUh82CEU99?editbtn=1" frameborder="0" marginwidth="0" marginheight="0" scrolling="no"></iframe>

-To add colors to your robot, click <a href="https://www.tinkercad.com/things/9RUh82CEU99" target="_blank">here</a>.
-Note that you'll need to create a TinkerCAD account.